HomeOnMars/projektoOmnijo/rakontoj/Cx0_Prologo.specimeno.md

 there is a deeply hidden and surpressed skepticism for her right now.
-She doesn't blame him, as they both know that for every possibility of her, there could be trillions and trillions of possibilities in which things went just a little bit wrong — and that would be all it takes to cascade into catastrophes.
+She doesn't blame him, as they both know that for every possibility of her, there could be trillions and trillions of possibilities in which things went just a little bit wrong— and that would be all it takes to cascade into catastrophes.
 But, in this particular version of reality, fate was threaded through the needle's eye, and she *is* with him.